-Birdscapes® is the leading supplier of decorative Wild Bird Feeders and Accessories.
-Birdscapes® Wild Bird Feeder models lure the bird in pursuit of seed—providing you with hours of joy as random wild birds flock to feed at your house.
+Birdfeeders.com is the top destination to find Wild Bird Feeders and Accessories.
+NO/NO® wild bird products lure the bird in pursuit of seed— providing you with hours of joy as a variety of wild birds flock to feed in your backyard.

 Can be pole mounted with an adapter (adapter sold with Perky-Pet® Universal Feeder Pole Model #5107-4)

 3.5 lb. seed capacity

 30-Day Satisfaction Guaranteed Policy

 Your satisfaction with our bird feeders and service is our top priority!

 If you are anything less than completely satisfied with your bird feeder or bird accessory, you may return it within 30 days of receipt for a product replacement or money refund of your full merchandise cost.
 It's part of our worry-free shopping policy!

 Wild birds are so common to us that we often glance at them without a second thought.
 When we really look at them, observe them and enjoy their special qualities, we can truly appreciate some of nature's amazing creatures.